-Veterans Educational benefits include Chapters 30, 1606, 1607, 32, and 35.
-Chapters 1606 and 1607 are reserved for National Guard and Reserve members.
+Veterans Educational benefits include Chapters' 30, 1606, 1607 and 32.
+Chapters' 1606 and 1607 are reserved for National Guard and Reserve members.
 Under these programs, the student receives an allowance directly from the government; the student is responsible for paying tuition and fees to the College.

-Chapter 33 (Post 9/11 GI Bill®) covers tuition and fees which are paid directly to the College (according to the percentage of eligibility of the veterans).
+Chapter 33 (Post 9/11 GI Bill) covers tuition and fees which are paid directly to the College (according to the percentage of eligibility of the veterans).
 The student will also receive a housing allowance and books stipend.
 The student is still responsible for paying any remaining balance.
-For more information, please visit the Veteran Education Benefits website.
+For more information, please visit the Veteran Education Benefits website at www.gibill.va.gov.